Student Staff

 Rutvij Thakkar ’26

-Rutvij is a transfer sophomore from UT-Austin’s McCombs School of Business.
+Rutvij was a transfer from UT-Austin’s McCombs School of Business.
 With his fresh start at Claremont McKenna, he looks forward to advancing a more nuanced perspective of state and local government from the lens of commercial operators and businesses.
 This past summer, he interned at the Texas Permanent School Fund as an investment analyst for the $50B AUM K-12 endowment.
 He is currently an enlisted Air Force Reservist at NAS JRB Ft Worth working as an Air Transportation Apprentice (Forklift Certified!) and he plans to commission into Army Reserve Civil Affairs.
 Rutvij is currently planning to major in Philosophy, Politics, and Economics.

 Elisa N. Booth ’27